bejminliou/phys4d-labs/Lab 6/6.typ

   ),
 )

 A linear regression analysis was performed on each graph comparing peak values and peak numbers, or valley values and valley numbers, the slope of which represents the excitation energy of the corresponding material.
 For argon, the slope was $11.7 plus.minus 0.3V$ for the peaks, and $11.6 plus.minus 0.2V$ for the valleys, corresponding to excitation energy levels of $11.7 plus.minus 0.3"eV"$ for the peaks, and $11.6 plus.minus 0.2"eV"$ for the valleys.
 For neon, the slope was $20 plus.minus 2V$ for the peaks, and $21.8 plus.minus 0.1V$ for the valleys, corresponding to excitation energy levels of $20 plus.minus 2"eV"$ for the peaks, and $21.8 plus.minus 0.1"eV"$ for the valleys.
 Conducting t'-scores for comparing peaks and valleys within each material yielded a t'-score of 0.277 for argon and 0.899 for neon.
-These t'-scores being less than 1 signifies agreement within the uncertainty, within each set of measurements.
+These t'-scores being less than 1 signifies agreement within each set of measurements.

 According to NIST (National Institue of Standards and Technology) Atomic Spectra Database Levels Form, the lowest level argon configurations are as follows (with $3s^2 3p^6$ at 0eV):